 \section{Conclusion}

-Existing LSM-based key-value stores fall short under dynamic workloads due to their static compaction and write stall configurations.
-We present {\ourkv}, a workload-driven system that adaptively schedules compactions and adjusts write stall thresholds based on the current workload and LSM-tree state.
-Experiments show that {\ourkv} consistently outperforms state-of-the-art methods, delivering robust performance under evolving workloads.
+Existing LSM-based key-value stores perform poorly under dynamic workloads due to static compaction and write-stall policies.
+We propose {\ourkv}, a workload-driven system that adaptively schedules compactions and adjusts write-stall thresholds based on the current workload and LSM-tree state.
+Experiments show that {\ourkv} consistently outperforms state-of-the-art approaches under evolving workloads.